 Round one: Number of islands

 The Balearics sit in the Mediterranean and are made up of four islands: Majorca, Menorca, Ibiza and Formentera.
-Each has its own character and charm and, Majorca and Ibiza particularly, they are among the most visited resorts in Europe.
+Each has its own character and charm and, Majorca and Ibiza particularly, are among the most visited resorts in Europe.

 Round two: Blue Flag beaches

 The Blue Flag beach award recognises high standards of water quality and other environmental standards and is a real cachet for any beach to hold.
-It gives holidaymakers the comfort of knowing that their chosen beach will give them a top notch experience with facilities on hand.
+It gives holidaymakers the comfort of knowing that their chosen beach will give them a top-notch experience with facilities on hand.

 While the Balearics are mainly golden, sandy beaches, many beaches in the Canaries have black volcanic sands, giving a really exotic feel to lazing on the beach.

-One thing you can be sure of in each island group is that you’ll find both full on resort-backed beaches all the way through to small undiscovered coves where you can escape the crowds and have the beach pretty much to yourself.
+One thing you can be sure of in each island group is that you’ll find both full-on resort-backed beaches all the way through to small undiscovered coves where you can escape the crowds and have the beach pretty much to yourself.
 So whether you’re a family, a group or just a couple looking for some time out, there’s somewhere for you.

 The Canaries have fewer Blue Flags, with 43 currently in play including Maspalomas in Gran Canaria, Troya in Adeje on Tenerife and Los Pocillos on Lanzarote.

-Round Three: Flight time and flight options
+Round three: Flight times and options

 There are direct services to five of the islands from the UK, with many of them operating year round – after all, the Canaries are known just as much for their winter sun as they are as a summer holiday destination.